edbeeching/godot_rl_agents/README.md

 >:warning: **The main branch supports Godot 4 only.** If you want to use Godot RL Agents in Godot 3.5 checkout the branch [godot3.5](https://github.com/edbeeching/godot_rl_agents/tree/godot3.5).

+Feel free to join our [Discord](https://discord.gg/HMMD2J8SxY) for help and discussions about Godot RL Agents.

 Godot RL Agents is a fully Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents.
 This repository provides:
 * An interface between games created in the [Godot Engine](https://godotengine.org/) and Machine Learning algorithms running in Python